cityofaustin/open-data-manual/CONTRIBUTING.md

 - My contributions will not entitle me to special treatment or favors from users
 - By contributing to this project, I am releasing my right to ownership of the work contributed
 - If I have any questions or reservations, I will stop contributing until I’ve contacted the City of Austin to discuss and resolve
-- And finally, these terms will be improved over time as CofA GitHub projects evolve, so I’ll review them in good faith so I can stay informed.
+- And finally, these terms will be improved over time as CoA GitHub projects evolve, so I’ll review them in good faith so I can stay informed.
 ```

 Agreed?
-If so, yay!
-Let's go --->
+If so, let's go! --->

+## How to submit an idea or suggestion

+##### Use the GitHub Issues feature [here](https://github.com/cityofaustin/open-data-manual/issues/new) to send us your message.
+- You may need to create a free account with GitHub and sign in.
+- If you're not comfortable with that, the City of Austin is also able to accept your message at [this email address](mailto://opendata@austintexas.gov).

 ## How to make quick fixes